How to Do Swimming Pool Repair: Comprehensive Guide

 1. Drain the Pool:

-• Turn off the pool pump and use a submersible pump to remove the water from the pool.
+• Turn off the pool pump and use a submersible pump to remove the water.

-• Ensure the pool is completely dry before proceeding to the next steps.
+• Ensure the pool is completely dry before proceeding.

 2. Prepare the Surface:

-• Clean the pool surface thoroughly using a pressure washer to remove dirt, algae, and loose debris.
+• Thoroughly clean the pool surface with a pressure washer to eliminate dirt and algae.

-• Inspect the pool for any cracks or damage.
-Use a grinder to open up cracks and create a V-shape for better adhesion of the repair material.
+• Inspect for cracks or damage.
+Use a grinder to open up cracks, creating a V-shape for better adhesion.

-• Patch any cracks or holes with hydraulic cement or a suitable concrete patching compound.
-Allow the patches to cure fully.
+• Patch any cracks or holes with hydraulic cement or a suitable concrete patching compound, allowing it to cure fully.

 3. Apply Bonding Agent:

-• Once the surface is clean and dry, apply a bonding agent to ensure the new plaster adheres properly to the old surface.
+• Once the surface is clean and dry, apply a bonding agent to ensure proper adhesion of the new plaster.

 • Follow the manufacturer’s instructions for application and drying times.